ai tools for estate planning

 A persistent statistic frames the problem: roughly 70% of family wealth fails to transfer successfully to the next generation, and a common driver is planning that is legally valid but behaviorally fragile.
 Traditional estate planning often optimizes documents, not outcomes.
 Yet outcomes depend on taxes, markets, geopolitics, beneficiary behavior, and family dynamics that shift over time.

 This is where ai tools for estate planning are changing the workflow.
 AI can accelerate drafting, surface inconsistencies across documents, and run scenario analysis that a manual process rarely completes.
-It can also help quantify non-obvious risks like heir spending patterns, trust governance failure, or concentrated business exposure.
+It can also help helps surface non-obvious risks like heir spending patterns, trust governance failure, or concentrated business exposure.

 This article explains what AI estate planning tools actually do, which categories matter, how to evaluate them, and how sophisticated families can build an AI-enabled planning stack without compromising privacy or legal enforceability.